How much energy does a solar panel produce?

 West Virginia

-Most home solar panels included in EnergySage quotes today have power output ratings between 350 and 450 watts.
-The most frequently quoted panels are around 400 watts, so we'll use this as an example.
-If you live in a sunny state like California, your panel's production ratio is probably around 1.5, meaning a 10 kW system produces 15,000 kWh of electricity in a year.
+About 97% of home solar panels included in EnergySage quotes today have power output ratings between 400 and 460 watts.
+The most frequently quoted panels are around 450 watts, so we'll use this as an example.
+If you live in a sunny state like California, your panel's production ratio is probably around 1.5, meaning a 10 kilowatt (kW) system produces 15,000 kilowatt-hours (kWh) of electricity in a year.

 You can calculate your estimated annual solar energy production by multiplying your solar panel's wattage by your production ratio.
-This means a 400-watt panel in California will produce about 600 kWh in a year, or about 1.6 kWh daily.
+For example, a 450-watt panel in California will produce about 675 kWh in a year, or about 1.8 kWh daily.
 That's enough energy to power some small appliances without too much issue.

-How much energy will you get out of a full solar panel system?
+How many kWh will you get out of a full solar panel system?

-We looked through thousands of quotes on the EnergySage Marketplace and found that LA Solar Factory offers the solar panel with the highest output for homes: 550 watts and 21.28% efficiency.
+We looked through thousands of quotes on the EnergySage Marketplace and found that VSUN offers the solar panel with the highest output for homes: 490 watts and 22.65% efficiency.

-Highest output home solar panels quoted on EnergySage in 2024
+Highest output home solar panels on EnergySage in 2025

 Brand